What are electrical remedial works?

 The FI observation code highlights that further investigation into the system is required.
 This generally means our engineer has found something that needs to be looked at in more depth.
 You will be given an overall unsatisfactory report until the engineer can confirm whether the system is safe.

-No matter what the issues identified are, we will undertake quick and efficient modifications to your electrical system, in order to render them compliant with BS 7671, the national standard for electrical installations.
+No matter what the issues identified are, we will undertake quick and efficient remedial electrical work, in order to render your system compliant with BS 7671, the national standard for electrical installations.
 Once repair works have been carried out, the whole system will be examined again, to ensure the maintenance has been suitably completed.

 Once your system has been repaired, we will then issue you with an Electrical Installation Certificate (EICR), or a Minor Works Certificate (MW), along with a satisfactory Electrical Installation Condition Report (EICR).
 This is proof that your system is up-to-date, safe and compliant.